AnthonyCxx/Notes-and-Writeups/Python/GUI/Introduction to PyQt5.md

 ## Customizing Layouts
 You can add items to the window by adding widgets to the _self.layout()_ function.
+Widgets are the basic building blocks of GUIs; you may know them as things like buttons, check boxes, or progress bars.

 ```Python
 import PyQt5.QtWidgets